ramsteak/EstraPy/docs/2_commands/40_background.md

 ## PreEdge

-The `preedge` command estimates the preedge contribution from the signal in the `x` column, stores it in the `pre` column, and updates the signal with the corrected values.
+The `preedge` command estimates the preedge contribution from the signal in the `a` column, stores it in the `pre` column, and updates the signal with the corrected values.
 The preedge is modelled as a polynomial of degree n, usually linear, in the given range, and extrapolates the estimate across the entire data range.
 The range can be specified in either eV or k.

 ```sh
 preedge <range> [--options]